![]() |

 cruises a gay man, and then beats him up, that it is perhaps a little too

-much liberty being taken by the filmmakers. |
+much liberty on the part of the filmmakers. |

 Yet